-If you’re asking yourself how to DIY resin molds, it’s easier than you might think.
-Even if you’re a beginner.
+If you’re asking yourself how to DIY resin molds, it’s pretty easy.
+Even if you’re a resin beginner.

 Let me introduce you to two-part silicone mold-making putty